Conformal Invariance of Spin Correlations in the Planar Ising Model: Introduction

 \section{Introduction}

 The Ising model plays a central role in equilibrium statistical mechanics, being a standard example of an order-disorder phase transition in dimensions two and above.
-Besides purely mathematical interest, its studies have found successful applications to ferromagnetism, lattice gases, chemical adsorbates, ecology and image processing.
+Besides pure mathematical interest, it has found successful applications to several fields in theoretical physics and computer sciences.

-The phase transition in the Ising model in two dimensions has been a subject of extensive study, both in mathematics and physics literature.
-Onsager \cite{onsager} exactly computed the free energy and the critical exponents of the model.
+The phase transition in the Ising model in two dimensions has been a subject of extensive study, both in the mathematics and in the physics literature.
+The value of the critical temperature on the square lattice was determined by Kramers and Wannier \cite{kramers-wannier}.
+Onsager \cite{onsager} computed the free energy and the critical exponents of the model.
+Later on, many exact computations were carried out, in particular by McCoy and Wu \cite{mccoy-wu-i}.

 Further, a gradual understanding of the Ising model at criticality led to the conjecture by Belavin, Polyakov and Zamolodchikov that its scaling limit (as well as scaling limits of other critical models) should be conformally invariant and described by Conformal Field Theory \cite{belavin-polyakov-zamolodchikov-i,belavin-polyakov-zamolodchikov-ii}.
+Loosely speaking, this conjecture can be formulated as follows: for any conformal map $\varphi:\Omega\to\Omega'$,

-In the mathematical language, this conjecture may be formulated as follows.
-Consider a continuous planar domain $\Omega$, and let $\Omega_\delta$ be discrete approximations to this domain.
-Then, as the mesh size $\delta$ tends to zero, some quantities (expectations, probabilities etc.) in the model, under a proper normalization, have conformally invariant or covariant limits.
-Moreover, Conformal Field Theory predicts \emph{exact formulae} for these limits.
+In particular, if $\Omega_\delta$ are discrete approximations to a continuous planar domain $\Omega$, then various quantities (expectations, probabilities etc.) in the model, under a proper normalization, have conformally invariant or covariant limits as the mesh size $\delta$ tends to zero.
+Moreover, Conformal Field Theory predicts exact formulae for these limits.

+In the \emph{full-plane} case, many results were obtained following the seminal works of Onsager and Kaufman in late 1940's.
+The Onsager's formula for the spontaneous magnetization was proven by Yang \cite{yang}.
+The diagonal and horizontal spin-spin correlations were explicitly computed by Wu \cite{mccoy-wu-i}.
+A number of remarkable results were obtained for the massive limits, see \cite{wu-mccoy-tracy-barouch,sato-miwa-jimbo-iv,palmer-tracy} and references therein.
+Palmer \cite{palmer} justified the CFT predictions at criticality by taking the zero-mass limit.
+At criticality, the full-plane {energy} correlation functions (that is, the correlations of $n$ pairs of neighboring spins) were computed on periodic isoradial graphs by Boutillier and de Tili\`ere \cite{boutillier-de-tiliere-ii,boutillier-de-tiliere-i}, and the 2n-point full-plane {spin} correlation functions were treated by Dub\'edat, combining exact bosonization techniques \cite{dubedat-ii} and results on monomer correlations in the dimer model \cite{dubedat-i}.